 Author: Elisabeth Klokar

-What is the definition of streetwear?
+What is the definition of Streetwear?
 Logos, lettering, hoodies, printed shirts, baseball caps and sneakers: what we call casual urban street fashion today has its origins in America.
 The term first appeared in 1976 in the name of the then hip skateboard company Vision Street Wear.
-Since then, a fashion trend has developed from it: streetwear.
+Since then, a Fashion trend from it: streetwear.
 To date, this has been distributed in different directions, so that a uniform definition is hardly possible any more.

-Strictly speaking, streetwear in the fashion world only stands for urban leisure clothing of the younger generation and was initially only worn by skaters, sprayers, but also rappers and clubbers - i.e. all subcultures of the urban youth.
+Strictly speaking, streetwear is in the Fashion world exclusively for urban casual clothing of the younger generation and in the beginning it was only worn by skaters, sprayers, but also rappers and clubbers - i.e. all subcultures of urban youth.
 Depending on the scene, certain brands played a major role.
 Today streetwear is synonymous with skatewear, clubwear, urban clothing and street styles.

 Copyright by Balenciaga